NuGet/Home/accepted/2023/owner-author-pmui.md

-# Display Trusted Owners on the PM UI Browse Tab
+# Display Known Owners on the PM UI Browse Tab
 <!-- Replace `Title` with an appropriate title for your design -->

 - Donnie Goodson ([donnie-msft](https://github.com/donnie-msft))